-The gymnasium, swimming pool, outdoor exercise course, playing fields, and tennis courts are available to Hood College employees and in-household family members during designated times of the year.
+The Gambrill gymnasium, swimming pool, outdoor exercise course, playing fields, and tennis courts are available to Hood College employees and in-household family members during designated times of the year.
 The employee and/or family member may be asked to show valid identification to gain access to College facilities.
+The Ronald J, Volpe Athletic Center Fitness Center is available to Hood College employees only.

-Before an employee can use the gymnasium, he or she must complete a 15-minute orientation session.
+Before an employee can use the Fitness Center, he or she must complete a 15-minute orientation session.
 This orientation acquaints the employee with the equipment and provides guidance on hours of operation and other applicable information.
-The gymnasium is not normally available for use during the summer months.
-To check the availability of the gym and other operating rules, contact the Athletics Department.
+To check the availability of the gym and Fitness Center, and/or other operating rules, contact the Athletics Department.